fogleman/sdf/README.md

 You can specify a slice plane at any X, Y, or Z coordinate.
 You can also specify the bounds to plot.

+Note that `matplotlib` is only imported if this function is called, so it isn't strictly required as a dependency.

 <br clear="right">

 ## How it Works